 Cultural differences do have an impact on remote teams.
 Influencing how team members communicate, collaborate, and understand each other.

 I personally believe that to be an upside since I’ve always been genuinely interested in different cultures across the world.
-My first remote job was for a company building two translation products and I truly enjoyed the experience for the very same reason.
+My first remote job was for a company building two translation products, and I truly enjoyed the experience for the very same reason.

 I feel that it’s more common than not, considering the millennials’ passion for traveling and exploring different cultures.